runtimeverification/rv-predict/doc/signals-model.md

     - \signalNumber  – the signal to be handled
     - \handlerId – identifier for the handler
     - \defaultMask – the default mask for this signal.
 This will be or-ed with the existing mask of the thread/signal being interrupted.
 * CURRENT-SIGNAL
     - \signalNumber  – the signal currently being executed
 * ENABLE-SIGNAL/DISABLE-SIGNAL
     - \signalNumber – the signal to be enabled/disabled
-* SPAWN
+* SPAWN/JOIN
-    - \threadInstanceId – the instance identifying the newly created thread
+    - \threadInstanceId – the instance identifying the thread being created/joined

 A *mask* tells for each signal whether it is enabled or not.
-We abstract it as a map from signal-number to {*true*, *false*}.
+We abstract it as a map from signal numbers to $\{T, F\}$.
+Let \allEnabled be the mask mapping all signal numbers to *T*.
+Given a mask *m*, the mask obtained from *m* by updating a signal number *n* to flag $b\in \{T, F\}$ will be denoted as $m[n\mapsto b]$

 ## Traces

-A trace (prefix) is a collection of events satisfying the following properties.
+A trace (prefix) is a collection of events satisfying the following properties:

 1. Different instances of threads/signals have distinct \instanceId.
    Therefore, we identify an instance of a thread/signal in a trace as all events sharing the same \instanceId.
-   Let *Instances* be the set of all instanceIds.
+   Let *Instances* be the set of values of all \instanceId attributes.

 2. Each thread/signal instance has an unique START and at most one END event.
    Let \iStart and \iEnd be functions defined on *Instances* mapping an instance to its corresponding START or END event.
-Note that $\iStart$ is a total function while $\iEnd$ is partial.
+Note that $\iStart$ is a total function while $\iEnd$ can be partial.

-3. The set of \instanceCounter attributes within the same thread/signal constitutes a continuous, non-repeating, sequence of natural numbers starting with 0 for its START event and reaching maximum at its END event (if the END event exists).
+3. The set of \instanceCounter attributes within the same thread/signal constitutes a sequence of consecutive natural numbers starting with 0 for its START event and reaching maximum at its END event (if the END event exists).

 4. The main thread within a trace has \instanceId 0.
 There exists no SPAWN event whose \threadInstanceId is 0

-5. For each thread with \instanceId *t*, different from 0, there exists a *unique* SPAWN event with the \threadInstanceId attribute equal to *t*.
+5. Each thread (except for the main) is started by a unique SPAWN instance.
+   More formally, the \threadInstanceId of a SPAWN event is different from its \instanceId, and there are no two SPAWN events with the same
+   \threadInstanceId.

+   Let *Threads* be the set of values of \threadInstanceId attributes, to which 0 is added.
-   Let \spawnedBy by the function mapping each thread \instanceId (except 0) to its corresponding SPAWN event.
+   It must be that \threadInstanceId attributes of JOIN events are in *Threads* Let \spawnedBy be the function mapping each of the *Threads* (except for k0) to their corresponding SPAWN events.

-Let *Threads* be the set of \instanceId attributes corresponding to threads (including 0).

 Let *Signals* be the set of \instanceId attributes *not* corresponding to threads.